doctrine/doctrine-website-sphinx/site/2014/02/21/security_in_doctrine.rst

 where security is the developers responsibility: Template engines, authentication libraries and so on.

 A proper secured system requires knowledge about the context.
-Thta is why any kind of database abstraction layers can never fully protect you from SQL injection, because it does not know the context you are using it in.
+That is why any kind of database abstraction layers can never fully protect you from SQL injection, because it does not know the context you are using it in.